BLOG

 WordPress Activity Log

-Simple History is a free, lightweight, and straightforward Activity Log plugin.
-It seamlessly integrates within the WordPress setting and shows the logs at the WordPress admin dashboard.
+Simple History is a free, lightweight, and straightforward Activity Log plugin for WordPress.
+It seamlessly integrates with the WordPress settings and displays the logs on the WordPress admin dashboard.

 WordPress Activity Log